Adore E-Citybike 28" Alu Cityfahrrad CX-380 Mittelmotor 85NM / 15Ah Lime Green

 Typical price

-2400.– to 4900.–Features an enclosed gear system inside the rear wheel hub, protecting moving parts.
+Features an enclosed gear mechanism inside the rear wheel hub, protecting it from dirt and weather.

 Bestseller